lekmao/framer-education/Learn/learn.framerfx/README.md

 - Tab Bar
 - Navigation Bar
 - Card
-- Map

-To use these components inside of your code components, import them from `"@framer/steveruizok.education/code”`.
+To use these components inside of your code components, import them from `"@framer/steveruizok.education/code"`.

 ```jsx
 import * as React from "react"